unblinking/trappykeepy/README.md

 `make test` | Execute the unit tests, but running the `dotnet test` command for the TrappyKeepy.Test project.
 `make run` | Start the TrappyKeepy application by running the `dotnet run --project TrappyKeepy.Api` command.

-## Database
+## Env vars

-The database is PostgreSQL.

-There are a few environment variables that must be set related to the database.
-Here are examples of the development database environment variable values set in the `/etc/environment` file on a Linux host system:
+The following development environment variables with development values provide an example of the environment variables required in production.
+Environment variable values can be set in the `/etc/environment` file on a Linux host system:

 ```bash
 export TKDB_URL="jdbc:postgresql://localhost:15432/keepydb"